 Travis County is divided into 210 neighborhood voting precincts.
-During the Early Voting period preceding an election, registered voters may vote at any Early or Mobile Voting polling place.
-On Election Day voters must use the polling place designated for the precinct listed on their voter registration card.
+During the Early Voting period preceding an election, registered voters may vote at any Early or Mobile Voting polling place, and on election day voters may use any polling location in Travis County.

 When you move, you must update your voter registration with your new address.
 Visit the Tax Assessor/Collector's web site for more information regarding voter registration.